arbal/starred/README.md

 ## Go

+- [go-prompt](https://github.com/c-bata/go-prompt) - Building powerful interactive prompts in Go, inspired by python-prompt-toolkit.
+- [fping-exporter](https://github.com/schweikert/fping-exporter) - prometheus exporter to measure network latency
+- [ach](https://github.com/moov-io/ach) - ACH implements a reader, writer, and validator for Automated Clearing House (ACH) files.
+The HTTP server is available in a Docker image and the Go package is available.
+- [go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol
+- [distribyted](https://github.com/distribyted/distribyted) - :open_file_folder: :arrow_right: :tv: :notes: :video_game: Torrent client with on-demand file downloading as a filesystem.
+- [cloud-torrent](https://github.com/jpillora/cloud-torrent) - ☁️ Cloud Torrent: a self-hosted remote torrent client
+- [flixctl](https://github.com/eschizoid/flixctl) - A toolkit for controlling the infrastructure necessary for a true MaSaS (Movies and Shows as a Service) architecture.
 - [macro-ctl](https://github.com/adityaxdiwakar/macro-ctl) - macro-ctl is a control center system to allow for interaction between a client computer and a Google Home
 - [speedtest-cli](https://github.com/librespeed/speedtest-cli) - Command line client for LibreSpeed
 - [glauth](https://github.com/glauth/glauth) - A lightweight LDAP server for development, home use, or CI